studio-minus/madness-interactive-reloaded/README.md

 # What the fork does;
 The fork replaces all instances of Vector2.Normalize and other faulty (yet to be discovered) methods with custom Vector2.Normalize methods at minimum performance losses.

+## How it accomplishes that;

+The fork includes a Vector2 (MadnessVector2) class utility that can probably run on your kitchen microwave.
+It replaces 2 methods that would only work on newer CPUs with offbrand one.
+The methods in the MadnessVector2 class do not take advantage of Hardware Acceleration to ensure it doesn't cause issues.

 ## What it currently fixes;
 This fork fixes all things related to positions, It fixes melee combat, head turning and rotating, special abilities,